 Great Oklahoma Joe’s Mini Log Smoker Hickory

 Although hickory is the most widely utilized wood for smoking breasts, there is no single sort of wood that we prefer to smoke.
-Several varieties of wood have different flavors, and some work better than others depending on your components.
+Several varieties of wood have different flavors; some work better than others, depending on your components.